ezz314/topological-band-theory/README.md

-# Topological Band Theory: From the SSH Model to Chern Insulators
+# Topological Band Theory: Applications in One and Two Dimensions

 This repository contains all of the code, data, and notebooks used to generate the figures, numerical results, and simulations in the Bachelor of Science thesis:

-> **Topological Band Theory: From the SSH Model to Chern Insulators**
+> **Topological Band Theory: Applications in One and Two Dimensions**
 > by **Mohamed Elhaitmy**
 > Supervisor: Dr. Ammar Jahin
 > University of Science and Technology at Zewail City